yahoo/elide-doc/pages/guide/02-data-model.md

 Life cycle event triggers embed business logic with the entity bean.
 As entity bean attributes are updated by Elide, any defined triggers will be called.  `@On...` annotations define which method to call for these triggers.
 There are separate annotations for each CRUD operation (_read_, _update_, _create_, and _delete_) and also each life cycle phase of the current transaction:

-1. *Pre Security* - Executed prior to elide _commit_ security check evaluation.
+1. *Pre Security* - Executed prior to Elide _commit_ security check evaluation.
 1. *Pre Commit* - Executed immediately prior to transaction commit but after all security checks have been evaluated.
 1. *Pre Post* - Executed immediately after transaction commit.